Overview

 Categorise several pieces of content with taxonomy terms from your chosen vocabulary.

-Pick a test user in CiviCRM and assign one or more of those same terms to their ‘Interests’ field.
+Pick a test user in CiviCRM and assign one or more of those same terms to the custom field you’re using for matching (for example, “My Interests”).

 Log in as that user and visit the page with the Personalised Cards paragraph.